Caelestibus/Digital-signature-guide/README.md

 ---

-### 3. Extracted the Public Key from the Private Key
+### 3. Extract the Public Key from the Private Key

 ```bash
 openssl rsa -pubout -in soc_private.key -out soc_public.pem